Posted by Nathalie Guinet 5556 Hits

 Who should attend?

-The event is essentially relevant for:
+The event was essentially relevant for:

 Industry (operators, service providers, vendors) Standards development organisations Academia and research organisations Governmental bodies.